scott-joe/foam--workspace/readme.md

 - Explain the workspace architecture

 ### Organization
-My setup is best summaried as:
+My setup is best summaried as: I have a Foam Workspace that contains Bottles (repos) that contain Bubbles (notes)

 > Bottles of bubbles makes Foam